 ArcGIS Server Web Services.
-ArcGIS Server software will expose the full complement of ArcGIS ArcObjects for deplo.
+ArcGIS Server software will expose the full complement of ArcGIS ArcObjects for deployment on the Web.
 The ArcGIS Server will be deployed with the ArcGIS 9 software release.
 ArcGIS Server will be supported on Windows and UNIX platforms.